tjblonsk/angular-toy-app/README.md

 When the user chooses something from the list the order summary will update dynamically.

 There will be a button to confirm the order.
-An ajax call will be performed to `server/order.json` and the result will be displayed as a message like this: "Your order will be delivered in x hours".
+An ajax call will be performed to `server/order.json` and the result will be displayed as a message like this: "Your order will be delivered in x minutes".

 You can use any library/framework/plugin you want.